 How long will I have to wait before the court hears my application?

 Whether you are going to court or not, the court will hear your application around 4 to 5 months after your application is filed.
 Once your application is heard, you won’t be legally divorced until a month and a day after the divorce order is made.

-It is important to take these delays into account if you are planning a wedding to a new partner, for example, and give yourself plenty of time.
-It is actually a criminal offence to be married to two people at once in Australia called ‘Bigamy.’
+It is essential to take these delays into account if you are planning a wedding to a new partner, for example, and give yourself plenty of time.
+It is a criminal offence to be married to two people at once in Australia called ‘Bigamy.’
 (People are rarely/never prosecuted for this).

 I’ve heard about a limitation period.
 What’s that?

 Once your divorce takes effect (a month and a day after the court makes the divorce order), you have 12 months to resolve your property matters with your former spouse.
 If you leave things beyond this date, you might be ‘statute barred’ from bringing an application to determine property issues.